 How do PCP and HP work?

-At the end of the HP scheme, you'll have paid the full price of the car, any interest due plus any additional purchase fees agreed to.
-The car now belongs to you.
+At the end of the HP agreement you will have paid off both the amount the car is worth and the interest on the loan, so you own the car.
 Check out our guide to hire purchase for a full worked example.

 Every PCP is built around a figure often called the guaranteed minimum future value (GMFV).
 This can vary enormously from one car to another and you can sometimes find big differences between even trim levels and engine choices of a single model range.
 On a PCP you're effectively borrowing the difference between that figure and the price of the car – less the deposit you've placed.
 Like a HP, the amount borrowed will be divided across a given payment schedule, typically between 24 and 48 months.

 Unlike HP, though, at the end of the PCP you won't have paid the entire cost of the car.
 The GMFV will still be outstanding.
 If you want to own the car outright, you'll need to pay an optional final payment, as it's typically known.
+Otherwise, you’ll need to hand the car back to the retailer.
 Visit our personal contract plan guide for a full worked example.